-Three Graces (621 E Colorado Blvd) by Peter Fink presides over the northwestern corner of El Molino Ave and Colorado Blvd on the roof of the Trio Apartments.
+Three Graces (621 E Colorado Blvd) by Peter Fink presides over the northwestern corner of El Molino Ave and Colorado Blvd.
 The three abstract kinetic sculptures are inspired by the three Greek Mythological graces: beauty, joy, and friendship.
 Made of stainless steel, the sculptures are illuminated by sunlight during the day and by a programmed sequence of colored light at night.
 The sculptures appear to be in constant change when they sway and spin as guided by the wind.